JayBeeDe/ansible_collections/jaybeede/linux_desktop/README.md

 For the description of all variables, see the role documentation.

+Define your current user as sudoer:

+echo "my-username  ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/my-username

-Then, once ready, you just need to run:
+Then, once ready, you just need to run as current user:

 ```bash
 ansible-playbook linux_desktop.yml -i jaybeede/linux_desktop/plugins/inventory/inventory.yml --ask-vault-pass